-As at June 30, 2023, the interests and short positions of the Directors and the chief executive of the Company in the shares, underlying shares and debentures of the Company or any of its associated corporations (within the meaning of Part XV of the Securities and Futures Ordinance (the "SFO")) which have been notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which they were taken or deemed to have under such provisions of the SFO), or which were recorded in the register required to be kept by the Company pursuant to Section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code were as follows:
+As at June 30, 2022, the interests and short positions of the Directors and the chief executive of the Company in the shares, underlying shares and debentures of the Company or any of its associated corporations (within the meaning of Part XV of the Securities and Futures Ordinance (the "SFO")) which have been notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which they were taken or deemed to have under such provisions of the SFO), or which were recorded in the register required to be kept by the Company pursuant to section 352 of the SFO or as otherwise notified to the Company and the Stock Exchange pursuant to the Model Code for Securities Transactions by Directors of Listed Issuers (the "Model Code") as set out in Appendix 10 to the Listing Rules were as follows:

-Name of Directors Nature of Interests Number of Shares Percentage of Shareholding in the Company [%] Long Position/ Short Position/ Lending Pool Mr. Wu Jian ^[1] Founder of a discretionary trust; 318,458,000 61.39 Long position Beneficiary of a trust; Spouse interest Ms. Li Lin ^[2] Founder of a discretionary trust; 318,458,000 61.39 Long position Beneficiary of a trust; Spouse interest Ms. Wu Huating ^[3] Beneficial owner; Beneficiary of a trust 9,194,000 1.77 Long position
+Name of Directors Nature of Interests Number of Shares Percentage of Shareholding in the Company [%] Long Position/ Short Position/ Lending Pool Mr. Wu Jian [1] Founder of a discretionary trust; 318,681,000 61.43 Long position Beneficiary of a trust; Spouse interest Ms. Li Lin [2] Founder of a discretionary trust; 318,681,000 61.43 Long position Beneficiary of a trust; Spouse interest Ms. Wu Huating (3) Beneficial owner; Beneficiary of a trust 8,194,000 1.58 Long position